fabric8-ui/fabric8-ux/code-guidelines.md

 ### Namespace

-To avoid conflicts, OpenShift.io prefixes all classes with io-”.
+To avoid conflicts, OpenShift.io prefixes all classes with `f8-`.
 This also helps differentiate OpenShift.io from PatternFly and Bootstrap class names.

 ```less
 // Bad